baykovr/AVPI/README.md

 Triggers are composed of three parts type, name and value.

 Currently only one type of trigger is implemented, VI_Phrase.
 This is the speech recognition trigger type its value being a spoken word or phrase.
-When the speach value is recodnized the trigger will execute all of its corresponding events[3] in order.
+When the speech value is recognized the trigger will execute all of its corresponding events[3] in order.

 ![trigger](https://cloud.githubusercontent.com/assets/6128886/3487779/f40bece6-04a1-11e4-9142-adba700010e8.PNG)